 The value and impact of Youth Work on the lives of young people will be investigated in the largest piece of research of its kind in Europe.

-Researchers at the University of St Mark & St John, Plymouth, have received the funding of 302,000 Euros to deliver the project from Erasmus Plus.
+Researchers at Plymouth Marjon University, have received the funding of 302,000 Euros to deliver the project from Erasmus Plus.

 Leading the research, Dr Jon Ord, says it will demonstrate the positive impact of Youth Work and provide vital evidence needed to level the playing field of inequalities in Youth Work Services across Europe.